 Vasovagal syncope is usually harmless and requires no treatment.
-But it's possible you may injure yourself during a vasovagal syncope episode.
-Your doctor may recommend tests to rule out more serious causes of fainting, such as heart disorders.
+But it's possible that you may injure yourself during a vasovagal syncope episode.
+Your doctor may recommend tests to rule out more-serious causes of fainting, such as heart disorders.

 Products & Services